 - Do not pound, drop, or throw the radio unnecessarily.
-Never carry the radio by the antenna. - Avoid subjecting the radio to an excess of liquids. - · Do not submerge the radio. - Avoid subjecting the radio to corrosives, solvents or chemicals. - Do not disassemble the radio. - Keep the accessory-connector cover in place until ready to use the connector.
-Replace the cover immediately once the accessory has been disconnected.
+Never carry the radio by the antenna. - Avoid subjecting the radio to an excess of liquids. - Do not submerge the radio. - Avoid subjecting the radio to corrosives, solvents or chemicals. - Do not disassemble the radio.